OpenHCP/OpenHCP/README.md

 - simple to install and maintain for admin
 - use of templates for GUI
 - replace sendmail script to send mail() from PHP via authenticated accounts
+- trash directory for deleted accounts data (chown to openhcptrash and move out of user subdir, so that we free client quota)

 Plans (it's easier to say what is done...):
 - multiserver design (planned from the beginning - only singleserver supported for now)